To see how to sort an array and use a customized function.

 Procedure:

-4. Write a comparison function to sort your array in descending order.
+for loop. sort function to sort your array in ascending order.